 The KMS Elementary Program

-For more information about Ms. Coburn and the rest of our Elementary staff, please visit our Faculty/Staff page.
+For more information on our Elementary teaching staff, please visit our Faculty/Staff page.

 The KMS Elementary curriculum builds on the work our students do in the Primary classes, and like the Primary curriculum it meets and exceeds the State of Tennessee curriculum guidelines.